albertvisser/scripts/readme.rst

 **check-repo** (formerly check_local)

-    while a script by this name was replaced with a function in the fabfile, my creativity failed me in choosing a name for a somewhat similar but visual tool that does some things that hgview does, but without needing to step into the repo first.
+    while a script by this name was replaced with a function in the fabfile, my creativity failed me in choosing a name for a somewhat similar but visual tool that does some things that hgview does (and more), but without needing to step into the repo first.

+**db.py**

+    `invoke` functions to manage database servers.
+Currently contains start/restart/stop functions for mongodb and postgres and a repair function for mongodb

 **dosomethingwith.py**

-    a general-purpose script that I wrote for use from within Double Commander to apply some action on the selected files and/or directories.
+    a general-purpose script - or at least meant as such - that I wrote for use from within Double Commander to apply some action on the selected files and/or directories.

-**fabfile.py**

-    collection of special functions.
-Currently contains the following:

-    a function to upgrade SciTE to the specified version (after downloading).

-    a function to (re)build SciTE to the specified version (after downloading).
-    I needed this after upgrading my system to 64-bit, since the download binary is 32-bit.

-    a function that reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.

-    some functions that can be used to control a mongodb database server

-    a function to copy html files into the nginx server root and one to subsequently edit it; same for doing this with the apache server root

-    a couple of functions to help with the internalization of source files

-    a function to set up a Python source tree in a standardized way

-    functions replacing the check- and push-scripts mentioned below

 **fabsrv**

     execute ``fab`` (fabric) using fabfile in nginx-config directory (for server configuration stuff)
+    the same applies as for **binfab**

+**i18n.py**

+    a couple of `invoke` functions to help with the internalization of source files

 **iview**